FerndzJoe/Customer_Coupon_Acceptance_Analysis/README.md

 - For Bar visits, age group does matter.
 Customers between 25 and 35 have higher chance of acceptance

 # Next Steps:
 - Analyze the data further for weather condition, time of day, income, and age.
-Also analyze if the customer will consider if the coupon was for opposite direction
+- Analyze if the customer will consider the coupon if it was for opposite the direction
 - Analyze how the destination choice impacts acceptance - Traveling to Home, Work, or no urgent place.
 - Analyze if the age and gender has a critical impact on the coupon acceptance.
 Also, does having a partner or friend along with the customer influence acceptance of coupon